1940 to 1944 English cricket seasons: 1942

-Eddie Paynter scored 970 runs at an average of 138.50 for Keighley in the Bradford League, whist Bailey took 52 wickets for Dulwich at 6.16 runs apiece to follow up his high-class batting from the previous season.
-Essex veteran Jack O’Connor scored 208 – the only double-century in wartime cricket – in a two-day match on 4 and 5 July against Peterborough. whilst Clarke surpassed his 1942 record for the Empire XI.
+Eddie Paynter scored 970 runs at an average of 138.50 for Keighley in the Bradford League.
+Trevor Bailey and Tony Mallett were praised by Wisden for their all-round form and the quality of their fast-medium bowling.
+Essex veteran Jack O’Connor scored 208 – the only double-century in wartime cricket – in a two-day match on 4 and 5 July against Peterborough., whilst Clarke surpassed his 1942 record for the Empire XI.
 In public school cricket, the most significant discovery was Nigel Howard of Rossall School, who scored 456 runs at an average of 45 and took twenty-four cheap wickets, whilst future Derbyshire captain Donald Carr made his debut for Repton as a spin bowler.